 The Subway sandwich chain of restaurants started in Bridgeport and was founded by Danbury, CT resident Peter Buck.

-Winters are characterized by chilly weather, with lows hitting 22 degrees in January and 30 inches of snow each year.
+Winters are characterized by cold, lots of it.
+Lows hit 22 degrees in January and the region experiences up to 30 inches of snow each year.

 Summer highs can get up to the mid-80s and are characterized by humidity and regular rainfall.
 Bridgeport gets an average of 47 inches of rainfall which is above the national average.

 September and October are the most comfortable months with highs ranging from the mid-60s to the mid-70s and little humidity.